cnr-isti-vclab/PyMeshLab/docs/filter_list.rst

 .. data:: colorize_by_geodesic_distance_from_the_selected_points

+   *MeshLab filter name*: 'Colorize by geodesic distance from the selected points'

    .. raw:: html

       Store in the quality field the geodesic distance from the selected points on the mesh surface and color the mesh accordingly.</p>